openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 to keep the disk usage under control.

-It is worth noting that although enhancement focuses on MicroShift's data, backups will be tied to specific ostree deployments (commits).
+It is worth noting that although enhancement focuses on MicroShift's data, backups will be tied to specific ostree deployments.
 Linking backups to ostree deployments will ensure that staging and rolling back is "all or nothing" and MicroShift does not accidentally run applications belonging to different deployments (especially different might not be MicroShift